Works

 Biography

 Norman Bluhm (1921-1999) was an American Abstract Expressionist celebrated for creating paintings with bold, energetic brushwork and colorful, voluptuous forms.
 Born in Chicago, IL, Bluhm studied architecture with Mies van der Rohe.
-In 1948, after serving as a fighter pilot in World War II, Bluhm moved to Paris, where he studied at the Ecoled des Beaux-Arts and associated with Joan Mitchell, Sam Francis and Alberto Giacometti.
+In 1948, after serving as a fighter pilot in World War II, Bluhm moved to Paris, where he studied at the Ecole des Beaux-Arts and associated with Joan Mitchell, Sam Francis and Alberto Giacometti.
 After moving to New York in 1956, he joined a circle of action painters including Franz Kline, Robert Motherwell, Ad Reinhardt, Willem de Kooning and showed at the Leo Castelli Gallery.

 Prior to and after his studies, Bluhm was a member of the Air Force and served in World War II.
 After World War II, he lived in Paris with other hopeful American writers and artists of the expatriate scene.
 There he developed an interest in nude painting.